giry-dev/mangrove-docs/docs/developers/contracts/technical-references/tick-ratio.md

 ### 1. Order book basics

-Mangrove's order book contains real-time, continuously updated lists of buy and sell orders for assets ([markets](./taking-and-making-offers/offer-list.md)).
+Mangrove's order book contains real-time, continuously updated lists of offers for trading pairs ([markets](./taking-and-making-offers/offer-list.md)).
 The book is organized by price levels (ticks), with the highest bid (buy order) and the lowest ask (sell order) sitting at the top of their respective side of the book ([offer lists](./taking-and-making-offers/offer-list.md)).

 ### 2. Tick tree